This affordable Southern Africa Camping Safari explores top wilderness areas, game parks and travel destinations in South Africa and Namibia.

 We spend our first night of camping under African stars in the northern part of the Western Cape Province en route to the Orange River.
 We stay near the small town of Citrusdal and the Olifants River at a campsite with views out over the majestic Cederberg Mountains.
 Here you have the option of doing some wine tasting to sample the locally produced wines.

 We recommend that you arrange to spend a few days in the cosmopolitan city of Cape Town before your safari adventure.
-One of the most beautiful cities in the world, Cape Town has something for everyone, from outdoor activities and wineland tours to world-class shopping and a lively nightlife.
+One of the most beautiful cities in the world, Cape Town has something for everyone, from outdoor activities and wine route tours to world-class shopping and a lively nightlife.

 This afternoon or tomorrow morning you can embark on an optional canoe trip on the Orange River, which is famous for its canoeing trips!